 - A leather jacket: Nothing looks cooler than a black leather jacket.
 Moto style is my personal favorite.
 You could also do a bomber, which is really on trend right now.
 But when it comes to staple pieces, I think classic is always better and timeless.

 You know what no one tells you before you have a baby?
 That your favorite undergarments from before will probably not be your favorite after.
-Especially for bras.
+Or even ever fit you again — especially when it comes to bras.
 I think many moms have to figure out what style of underwear and bras work best for them after they have had babies.
 I know that the underwear I wore before aren’t comfortable to me now and that my bra size and needs have definitely changed since I gave birth and nursed three babies.
 So two tips for restocking your underwear drawer:

 And in case you need help with more options or ideas, I’m sharing more that you can shop directly below.
 Have you done a capsule wardrobe?
 What would be your biggest staple pieces to include?